-10. SPARE WHEEL (IF APPLICABLE)
+10. SPARE WHEEL

 Tire failure is a rare event if tires are properly cared for.
 In case of a flat tire, move vehicle a safe distance away from traffic and apply parking brake.
 Remember to use the hazard flashers and according to the Highway Code regulations, set up the triangular reflectors (see "Emergency Warning Reflectors" in the Operator's Manual) at an adequate distance, to warn incoming motorists.
+This kit is located at the ceiling of the first baggage compartment, on the R.H. side.